tximeta: transcript quantification import with automatic metadata

 with the function makeLinkedTxome

-demonstrated above, pointing to their Salmon index and to the
+demonstrated above, pointing to their salmon index and to the

 FASTA and GTF source(s).